 Debt-to-income ratio is another requirement.
 Lenders want to see that you have enough of a revenue stream to pay your bills.
 Your debt-to-income ratio can be calculated by dividing the amount you pay in bills by your monthly income.
 The lower, the better.
 To qualify for a jumbo loan, you’ll need a debt-to-income ratio of under 45%.

-To qualify for jumbo home loans in San Antonio, you’ll also need to have consistent income.
+To qualify for jumbo home loans in Texas, you’ll also need to have consistent income.
 You may be asked for significant proof of income, such as several years’ worth of W-2s, 1099s, bank statements, investment account information, and tax returns.
 The lender may also want proof that your income is unlikely to change once you get the loan.